Hands up who is looking for deliciously healthy meals that you can make in no time at all? 15 Minute Chickpea Curry? Me me!!!

 As much as I love to spend time in the kitchen, I must admit that my usual daily efforts usually involve making quick and easy meals.
 Being a conscious kitchen foodie, however, means that I don’t like to skimp on flavour, quality, or delectability.

-I know that a lot of my readers tuning in here have busy lives too, so I am delighted to bring you the first in a series of ‘Quick, Delicious Conscious Kitchen Meals’.
+I know that a lot of my readers tuning in here have busy lives too, so today I am sharing a super easy, quick, 15 Minute Chickpea Curry that you can have ready in the blink of an eye!

 Tips for quick-cooking 15 Minute Chickpea Curry…